IVF in Greece Reviewed by Experts

 Research and emerging treatments and techniques offered by IVF centres in Greece

-In terms of fertility tourism this past decade has seen Greece emerge as one of the world’s top destinations.
+In terms of fertility tourism, this past decade has seen Greece emerge as one of the world’s top destinations.
 The reasons for this development are numerous but Dr Simopoulou points to the country’s competitive treatment pricing schedule, the lack of waiting time for patients, the experience of providers and the level of patient care and support which is offered.
-Add to this, liberal laws which single women and those up to the age of 50 to access treatment and you can begin to see why the country has become such a favorable destination.
+Add to this, liberal laws which single women and those up to the age of 54 to access treatment and you can begin to see why the country has become such a favourable destination.

 Dr Simopoulou then describes the interesting development and adoption of two treatments, Platelet-Rich Plasma treatment (PRP) and Mitochondrial Replacement Therapy (MRT) which have the potential to treat ovarian insufficiency.
 Whilst saying that it is early days for both treatments and randomized clinical trials will test the efficacy of both in time, this displays the Greek desire for research and scientific advancement and another reason why international patients with challenging conditions should consider the country as a destination.